fikiap23/boilerplate-nestjs/docs/CACHE.md

 ## Checklist for New Repository Modules

 1. Add `model: 'modelname'` and `cache: { enabled: true, ttl: ..., sensitiveFields: [...] }` to `createPrismaRepository` options.
+2. Register the model in `PrismaSelectPayloadMap` (`src/infrastructure/prisma/types/prisma-select-payload.type.ts`).
-2. Create select presets — separate `general` (cacheable, no sensitive fields) from `withPassword` / `withSecret` (internal only).
+3. Create select presets — separate `general` (cacheable, no sensitive fields) from `withPassword` / `withSecret` (internal only).
-3. In services: use `skipCache: true` for uniqueness checks and auth lookups.
+4. In services: use `skipCache: true` for uniqueness checks and auth lookups.
-4. In services: use `invalidate: 'none'` for metadata-only updates (timestamps, counters).
+5. In services: use `invalidate: 'none'` for metadata-only updates (timestamps, counters).
-5. In transactions: use `afterCommit` callback for invalidation.
+6. In transactions: use `afterCommit` callback for invalidation.
-6. For read-modify-write in transactions: use `lock` on `getById`/`getThrowById` (bypasses cache automatically).
+7. For read-modify-write in transactions: use `lock` on `getById`/`getThrowById` (bypasses cache automatically).
-7. Avoid bypassing the repository (raw `prisma.model.*` calls) — those skip cache entirely and leave stale data.
+8. Avoid bypassing the repository (raw `prisma.model.*` calls) — those skip cache entirely and leave stale data.